Constellation-Labs/documentation-hub/nodes/resources/p12backup-mac.md

 ### Create directory

-Change your currect directory to `/home`, then create a temporary directory to store the P12 file.
+Change your current directory to `/home`, then create a temporary directory to store the P12 file.
 In this example, we'll name our directory `constellation-backup`, but you are free to choose any custom location or directory name.

 ```
 cd ~